Dermabrasion is the removal of the top layers of the skin. It is a type of skin-smoothing surgery.

 - Your skin will be red and swollen.
 Swelling usually goes away within 2 to 3 weeks.

 - You may feel aching, tingling, or burning for a while.
-The doctor can prescribe medicine to help control pain.
+Your doctor can prescribe medicine to help control pain.

 - If you've had cold sores (herpes) before, your doctor may give you antiviral medicine to prevent an outbreak.